DHRI-Curriculum/Text_Classification/sections/a03-bag_of_words.md

 # Appendix: Feature Extraction Using Bag of Words

 We're almost ready to do some machine learning!
-First, we need to turn our sentences into the type of *feature vectors* the algorithm we plan to work with expects.
-Jumping ahead a bit, the `Sklearn` implementation of the algorithm we will use for unsupervised learning requires that the text be in *bag of words* form, which is the unique words in the text and the count of occurances of that word.
+First, we need to turn our sentences into the type of _feature vectors_ the algorithm we plan to work with expects.
+Jumping ahead a bit, the `sklearn` implementation of the algorithm we will use for unsupervised learning requires that the text be in _bag of words_ form, which is the unique words in the text and the count of occurances of that word.

 ## Read data in from a spreadsheet

-Let's take the data we just saved out and load it back into a dataframe so that we can do some analysis with it!
+Let's take the data we just saved out and load it back into a DataFrame so that we can do some analysis with it!

 ```python
 import pandas as pd